-Motorcycle tips to keep you safe and save you money7/23/2020
+Motorcycle tips to keep you safe and save you money5/19/2023

-With the sun out and more opportunities to explore the outdoors, riding a motorcycle is on many British Columbian’s minds.
-Whether you’re in the market to buy a bike or just dusting off your own two-wheel beauty, here’s a 7-point checklist of motorcycle insurance and safety tips to get you ready for riding and help you save this summer.
+As the weather gets nicer, riding a motorcycle is on many BC bikers' minds.
+Whether you’re in the market to buy or just dusting off your two-wheel beauty, here’s a seven-point checklist of motorcycle insurance and safety tips to get you ready to ride and help you save this summer.

 Yes, it helps to do this first.
 It’s the seasoned rider’s trick for keeping on top of the little details.
 By giving your bike a good rinse straight out of storage, you can see if there are any loose nuts or bolts, leaks or other damage that may need attention.